Marcus by Goldman Sachs Review

 - Autopay discount: 0.25%

-A little bit of fine print applies: not all borrowers will qualify for the lowest rates and longest repayment periods.
+However, a little fine print applies: not all borrowers will qualify for the lowest rates and longest repayment periods.
 To unlock the best rates and most generous repayment terms, Marcus by Goldman Sachs recommends a personal FICO credit score of 740 or higher.

 One nifty feature of doing business with Marcus applies to borrowers using their loan proceeds for debt consolidation.
 Marcus can configure your plan to make direct payments to your creditors, freeing you from the need to manage individual payments and ensuring you will not miss scheduled payments.